-The developed the Brick Method TM, which is a structure used to develop standard fees for disability services that utilizes cost categories and studies their relationship to direct service support costs, or the wages of people performing the service, is the rate methodology used for non-FPS rates used in LTSSMaryland.
-The foundation of the Brick is the direct support professional wage derived from the May 2015 State Occupational Employment and Wage Estimate Bureau of Labor Statistics (BLS) data.
+The Brick Method [TM], which is a structure used to develop standard fees for disability services that utilizes cost categories and studies their relationship to direct service support costs, or the wages of people performing the service, is the rate methodology used for non-FPS rates used in LTSSMaryland.
+The foundation of the Brick is the direct support professional wage derived from the State Occupational Employment and Wage Estimate Bureau of Labor Statistics (BLS) data.

-Included in the rates are four-five standard cost components that are assumed to be common to all social and medical services.
+Included in the rates are five standard cost components that are assumed to be common to all social and medical services.
 They are Employment Related Expenses (ERE), Program Support (PS), Facility Costs, Training, and Transportation.
-(JVGA surveyed and analyzed the general ledgers of approximately 70 DDA providers to standardize the cost component and rates.
-The Rate Study Report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/Rate\Study\Report.aspx.
+The Rate Study Report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/Rate_Study_Report.aspx.
 Also, four town halls were held to solicit public comment on the report.
-Subsequently, the DDA hired a vendor, Optumas, to verify and validate data from the JVGA rate study and adjust rates for new services.
-Any rates that were updated were based on their review of the data, input from providers and public comment and will be implemented in LTSSMaryland.
-Based on analysis of General Ledgers submitted by Maryland providers by Optumas, the cost component ERE was reduced by 2.2%, Program Support was reduced by 5.8% for Community Living-Group Homes, Community Living-Enhanced Supports, and Supported Living, and increased by 7.1% for Day Habilitation.
-The Facility cost component is only applicable to Day Habilitation and the data from the General Ledgers provided by the Maryland providers was used to develop the rate.
 A detailed rate file is available upon request.